Active Ingredients Vs. Inactive Ingredients in Baby Products: What's the Difference?

 Most medications or remedies, whether over-the-counter or prescription, contain active and inactive ingredients.
 The terms seem straightforward enough, but why is it necessary if a component is inactive?

 When giving your little one medication, the last thing you want is to question the legitimacy of a product or its ingredients.
 The term "inactive" seems to imply hidden, but there is nothing sneaky about inactive ingredients.
-Experts assure parents that inactive and active ingredients are essential to the effectiveness of most medications or remedies.
+Experts assure parents that both inactive and active ingredients are essential to the effectiveness of most medications or remedies.

-What Are Active Ingredients?
+What Are The Active Ingredients in Baby Products?

-What Are Inactive Ingredients?
+What Are The Inactive Ingredients in Baby Products?

-Before using any product, review the inactive ingredients for potential allergens.
-Also, if you are unsure of the safety of a specific product, consult your child's pediatrician.
+Also, if you are unsure of the safety of a specific product, note the ingredients on the label and consult your child's pediatrician.

 Do Inactive Ingredients Matter in a Baby Product?